cromer12/Example-Projects/README.md

 # Example-Projects
 Example Projects

 This repo contains projects displaying my abilities and experience with different languages.
-It will be sorted by language
+It will be sorted by language.
+Inside the C++ and C# files you find a release folder containing an excutable version of the project.

 Live Example Website: